amoretspero/snuplc/README.md

 Function subroutineCall now deals with procedure/function arguments.
 Now assignment function generates assignment as written in SnuPL/1 grammar.
 This makes LHS of assignment to be qualident, not number as before.

-**2016-04-10 01:55 KST**
+**2016-04-19 01:55 KST**
 Comment current work and improved README.md.
 Fixed a bug in module() function that local variables ALWAYS have to exist in procedure.

+**2016-04-19 02:45 KST**
+Implemented simpleexpr, term for SnuPL/1.